News

 Documentation needed

-Privacy Notice (also know as a Privacy Policy, Privacy Statement, Data Protection Policy etc.) – this notifies individuals of your processing activities, and is good practice in all jurisdictions.
+Privacy Notice (also know as a Privacy Policy, Privacy Statement, Data Protection Policy etc.)

 In the UK/EU, organisations are required to inform data subjects of their processing activities, so this document (which can be called a Data Protection Notice or Policy) can be used to satisfy that requirement.